NASCAR chairman arrested for DWI, oxycodone possession

-France, the chairman and CEO of the auto racing behemoth, was arraigned Monday at Sag Harbor Village Justice Court after a night in jail and released on his own recognizance.
+France, the auto racing behemoth’s chairman and CEO since 2003, was arraigned Monday at Sag Harbor Village Justice Court after spending the night in jail.
+He was released on his own recognizance.

 Information on a lawyer who could comment on France’s behalf was not immediately available, nor was information on his next court date.